kdayns/brewarm/readme.md

     * name - friendly name of sensor which also binds it's id to log file entry
     * remove button - delete sensor, present sensor will be readded by automatic discovery
 * switch configuration columns:
-    * unused - planned for PID override
+    * UNUSED - planned for PID override
     * enabled check box - same as for temp sensor
     * id
     * state - current state also works as instant action button (red - off, green - on)
-    * unused - planned for PID set point
+    * PID set point
-    * unused - planned for PID control direction
+    * PID control direction
     * name
     * remove button